acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 A URL slug should always be kebab-case, and will generally follow the format `author-title`.
 If the author has a first and last name (i.e. isn't a handle or username), you can just use the last name.
 If the title of the work is long, you can use a shortened version of it.
+If there is no obvious author associated with the work, you can just use the title.

 If the combination of the author and the title of the work is ambiguous, (such as a forum thread where the title of the thread might just be "asexuality"),